top of page

 Mountain Home Studio

-I lost my parents when I was eighteen months old.
-At that age, we don't have the resources to process such an extreme loss.
-My body responded by beginning a process of fragmentation that deepened as I experienced complex trauma.
+I lost my parents when I was eighteen months old - an age when we don't yet have the resources to process such a loss.
+My body began a process of fragmentation that deepened as I experienced complex trauma.
 In my twenties, I felt simultaneously full of life and stuck in relationship patterns that caused me a lot of suffering.
-I didn't realize it at the time, but I was so afraid of losing people again that I kept loved ones at arm's distance and ran whenever things got too intimate or too difficult.
-I had learned to manage myself by trying to control myself.
-I didn't know what it was like to live with ease.
+I didn't realize it at the time, but I was so afraid of relying on others and losing people again, that I kept loved ones at arm's distance and ran whenever things got too intimate or too difficult.
+I manage myself by trying to control myself.
+I didn't know what it was like to live with ease, to be truly available for life.

-In my late twenties, when I came in contact with somatics and expressive arts, the story began to change.
-My body responded with relief, with understanding, with trust.
-I began to relate with myself, my life, and other people from my genuine desire for connection, rather than my fear of losing it.
+In my late twenties, the story began to change when I came in contact with somatics and expressive arts.
+My body responded with recognition, relief, and trust.
+I began to relate with myself, my life, and people from my genuine desire for connection, rather than my fear of losing it.

-It was my body that brought me back to myself, to my life, to my sense of agency, and to the possibility of experiencing meaningful, nourishing relationships.
+It was my body that brought me back to myself and my sense of agency.
+Through my body, I learned that I could be strong in my softness and experience nourishing relationships.

-Today, I love working with women who have been through similar hardship, who feel that there is more for them — more to life — while also feeling a bit stuck and unsure how to move forward.
-Many of my clients are high-achieving, sensitive, and curious women who sense that their bodies are wise and have things to say that go far beyond what intellectualizing their past could ever offer them.
+I love working with people who have experienced hardship, and feel that there is more for them - more to life - while also feeling a bit stuck and unsure how to move forward.

-I have been working with women and girls for a decade, harnessing the power of their creativity and intuition into the medicine they need to flourish and live full, meaningful lives as their whole, beautiful, authentic selves.
+I have been working with groups for a decade, and in private practice for five years, with a focus on supporting women and girls (but not only) to harness the power of their creativity and intuition into the medicine they need to flourish and live authentically and soulfully.

-I am a somatic therapist and educator, working primarily with somatic movement and expressive arts.
-I am fully certified in the Tamalpa Life/Art Process® (an expressive arts therapy methodology), registered as a Somatic Movement Therapist and Educator with ISMETA (International Somatic Movement Education and Therapy Association), and certified as a meditation and mindfulness teacher having studied both secular and Buddhist philosophies.
+I am a somatic therapist and educator, working primarily with somatic movement and expressive arts, fully certified in the Halprin Life/Art Process® (an expressive arts therapy methodology of the Tamalpa Institute), registered as a Somatic Movement Therapist and Educator with ISMETA (International Somatic Movement Education and Therapy Association), and certified as a meditation and mindfulness teacher, having studied both secular and Buddhist philosophies.
 I am currently studying Jungian depth psychology at the graduate level.
-My practice is also informed by studies in trauma, body-centered and depth psychology, psychoanalysis, feminism, Internal Family Systems, and embodied spirituality.
+My practice is also informed by studies in trauma, humanist and depth psychology, psychoanalysis, feminism, Internal Family Systems, and embodied spirituality.

-My work addresses both individual experiences and the spaces they inhabit, exploring the intersections between the personal and the collective.
-I celebrate diversity through a lens of cultural humility, feminism, and anti-discrimination, and am particularly passionate about sharing my work with women from diverse cultural backgrounds and with marginalized communities.
+My work addresses both the individual's experiences and the spaces they inhabit, exploring the intersections between the personal and the collective.
+I celebrate diversity through a lens of cultural humility, feminism, and anti-discrimination, and am particularly passionate about sharing my work with women from diverse cultural and ethnic backgrounds, and with marginalized communities.

 I lean on an intentional and inclusive ethic of care to create healing spaces and foster meaningful connections through transformative offerings.